+In order to show how our system can use manually created expert knowledge bases, we use OntoFarm, a standard ontology matching benchmark for an academic conference domain as the third domain in our experiments.
+As part of OAEI, it has been widely used in the evaluation of ontology matching systems.
 The process of manually knowledge rule creation is time consuming, so we only used 5 of the OntoFarm ontologies (cmt, conference, conf0f, edas, ekaw).
 Using their knowledge of computer science conferences and the structure of just one ontology, two individuals listed a number of rules (e.g., Example 1).
 We then translated these rules into each of the five ontologies.
 Thus, the same knowledge was added to each of the ontologies, but its representation depended on the specific ontology.
 For some ontologies, some of the rules were not representable with the concepts in them and thus had to be omitted.
 This manually constructed knowledge base was developed before running any experiments and kept fixed throughout our experiments.
 Among the 5 ontologies, we have 10 pairs of matching tasks in total.
 We set τ to 0.70, and the weight for the knowledge similarity constraints to 1.0.

-We first compare the four methods to the reference one-to-one alignment from the benchmark (Fig. 2).
+We first compare the four methods to the reference oneto-one alignment from the benchmark (Figure 2).
 KAOM achieves similar precision and F1, and better recall than other systems.
-It was able to identify correspondences in which the concept names are very different, for instance, $cmt : readPaper \equiv confOf : reviews$.
+It was able to identify correspondences in which the concept names are very different, for instance, $cmt:readPaper \equiv confOf:reviews$.
 Note that the similarity constraints work in concert with other constraints.
-For instance, in Example 4, since disjointness is a symmetric knowledge rule, domain and range constraints could be helpful to identify whether cmt : writePaper should match to confOf : writes or confOf : reviews.
+For instance, in Example 4, since disjointness is a symmetric knowledge rule, domain and range constraints could be helpful to identify whether cmt:writePaper should match to confOf:writes or confOf:reviews.

-To evaluate our approach on complex correspondences, we extended the reference alignment with hand-labeled complex correspondences (Fig. 3).
-MLOM does not perform well in this task because the complex correspondences require a good similarity measure to become candidates (such as the linguistic features in [17]).
+To evaluate our approach on complex correspondences, we extended the reference alignment with hand-labeled complex correspondences (Figure 3).
+MLOM does not perform well in this task because the complex correspondences require a good similarity measure to become candidates (such as the linguistic features in (Ritze et al. 2008)).
 KAOM, however, uses the structure of the rules to find many complex correspondences without relying on complex similarity measures.
-For this task we also tried learning the weights of the formulas8 (KAOM-learn).
+For this task we also tried learning the weights of the formulas 7 (KAOM-learn).
 For each of the 10 pairs of ontologies, we used the rest 9 pairs as training data.
 KAOM-learn performs slightly better than KAOM.